-Lateral Straps (1) The lateral straps adjust the angle between the thighs and the back.
+Lateral Straps (1)

+The lateral straps adjust the angle between the thighs and the back.
 Lengthening the straps increases the angle and vice-versa.
 The easiest way to adjust them correctly is during a flight in calm air.
 Remember that flying in the supine position (i.e. leaning back), reduces the stability of the harness and increases the risk of riser twists after a deflation.

-To tighten, pull forward on black and green loop.
-To loosen, push the buckle release button.
-Seat Straps (2) The seat straps change the depth of the seat.
+To tighten, pull forward on BLACK and GREEN loop.
+To loosen, pull back on the BLACK loop.
+Seat Straps (2)

+The seat straps change the depth of the seat.
 Adjust to find a comfortable position.
 In the sitting position, lengthen the straps to their maximum at first and then use the plastic buckles to shorten the straps to find a comfortable position with good back support.
 Lengthening the straps also helps you to slide easily into the harness at take off, while shortening the straps helps you to be in the standing position for landing.

-To tighten, pull up on the black and green loop.
-To loosen, lift the plastic buckle.
-Side strap (3) The side adjustment straps allow you to adjust the angle of the front of the seat.
+To tighten, pull up on the BLACK webbing loop.
+To loosen, pull up on the buckle.
+Side strap (3)

+The side adjustment straps allow you to adjust the angle of the front of the seat.
 To get the optimum setting you can loosen these straps to the maximum in the sitting position and start pulling the straps until you get the comfort from the leg support depending on the flying style of the pilot.

-To tighten, pull down on the black and green loop.
+To tighten, pull up on the RED loop.
 To loosen, pull up on the buckle.

+Speed Bar

-Speed Bar Hanging in the simulator, adjust the length of the speed bar cord so that the bar hangs at least 15cm below the front of the harness.
+Hanging in the simulator, adjust the length of the speed bar cord so that the bar hangs at least 15cm below the front of the harness.
 Making the cord too short could result in the speed system being constantly or unintentionally engaged during flight.
 It is safer to start with the speed bar a little long and shorten it following your first flights.
 Test the speed bar in flight only after you are comfortable with your new harness, and always do so in calm conditions with enough clearance above the ground.